wppbav/developer.wppbav.com/docs/core-resources/brands.md

 ## Relationships & includes

 By default, relationships apart from the sector are not included.
-See the [Expansions section](../customizing/includes) for more information on how this works.
+See the [includes section](../customizing/includes) for more information on how this works.
 The following relationships are available:

 - `company` - The [company](./companies.md) that owns the brand.